Completeness of Exponentials and Beurling's Theorem on $\mathbb{R}^n$ and $\mathbb{T}^n$: On the Euclidean space

 \subsection{Beurling's Theorem}

-We will now prove some several variable analogues of Beurling's result on $\R$ (Theorem \ref{psi-ber}).
-Our proof will follow the ideas used in \cite{BRS} to prove the analogue of Levinson's Theorem.
-Accordingly, a main ingredient of the proof is the density of a linear span of exponentials $\Phi_{\Lambda}(\R^n)$ in the Banach spaces $(C_{\psi}(\R^n), \|\cdot\|)$ and $L^p(\R^n, \mu),$ which we have already proved in Theorem \ref{several density} and Theorem \ref{Lp dense}.
-We have the following analogue of Theorem \ref{psi-ber} on $\R^n$:
+We will now prove some several variable analogues of Beurling's result (Lemma \ref{psi-ber}) including a generalisation of the same.
+The proof of Theorem \ref{several beurling} is based on the ideas used in \cite{BRS} to prove the analogue of Levinson's theorem.
+Accordingly, a main ingredient of the proof is the density of a linear span of exponentials $\Phi_{\Lambda}(\R^n)$ in the Banach space $(C_{\psi}(\R^n), \|\cdot\|_{\psi}),$ which we have already proved in Theorem \ref{several density}.
+Thereafter, we prove Corollary \ref{Beurling lp}, which turns out to be a generalisation of Beurling's Theorem.
+We have the following analogue of Lemma \ref{psi-ber} on $\R^n$: